-- Eiger ripping out the throat of a man who caught her while reloading.
+Eiger ripping out the throat of a man who caught her while reloading.
 With her tusks!

-- The whole crew kicks all sorts of ass during the attack on the Kreuzbasar.
+The whole crew kicks all sorts of ass during the attack on the Kreuzbasar.
 They've been caught flat-footed and they're all divided across town, separated between large groups of heavily-armed mercenaries.
 They still manage to band together, kill every hostile down to the last man, and defuse all the bombs set to blow up in the sewers.
 It's a rare moment of genuine heroism from the shadowrunners where they save hundreds of innocent lives, and you get to control all of the original crew at the same time (including Dante, who just Took a Level in Badass).

-- The cherry on top was that this was a morally good act (said corporation is Aztechnology, known for their Black Magic and an attitude most other megacorps are repulsed by; the place you blew up was researching ways to clone a Human Sacrifice), and in the life of a Shadowrunner, that comfort is a VERY rare luxury.
+The cherry on top was that this was a morally good act (said corporation is Aztechnology, known for their Black Magic and an attitude most other megacorps are repulsed by; the place you blew up was researching ways to clone a Human Sacrifice), and in the life of a Shadowrunner, that comfort is a VERY rare luxury.
 Taking the more moral road can result in a Shadowrunner's reputation suffering and angering clients.
 To be paid to do the right thing just feels wonderful.

-- Meta example.
+Meta example.
 Harebrained Schemes put up a Kickstarter for the Hong Kong campaign, in order to add more to it.
 They asked for 100,000 dollars, with 35 days for it to be raised.
 It was raised within two hours.
 Two weeks later?
-700,000 dollars and they still have three weeks to go.
+700,000 dollars and they still had three weeks to go.
 Their last stretch goal?
 1 million dollars for an additional 4-5 hour epilogue campaign, which they also made.